bencun/react-use-wav-audio-recorder/README.md

 ```

 ## Credits
-The article [text](https://franzeus.medium.com/record-audio-in-js-and-upload-as-wav-or-mp3-file-to-your-backend-1a2f35dea7e8) that was used for the initial implementation and inspired the creation of these hooks.
+Here's a great [article](https://franzeus.medium.com/record-audio-in-js-and-upload-as-wav-or-mp3-file-to-your-backend-1a2f35dea7e8) that was used for the initial implementation of the MP3 encoder and inspired the creation of these hooks.